What Is A Registered Agent

 What A Registered Agent Is NOT

 It is NOT a mail forwarding service.
-Many companies (such as Corporation Services Company, which Shoobx uses for registered agent service) offer both Registered Agent services and Mail Forwarding services.
+Many companies (such as Corporation Services Company, which we use for registered agent service) offer both Registered Agent services and Mail Forwarding services.
 These are different services.
 The distinction is this: You are required by law to list a registered agent address in the state where you incorporate on your charter so that service of process (a lawsuit) might be sent to you there.
-A mailing address has a separate purpose and is the address you’ll use for your startup for contracts and taxes, amongst other things.
+A mailing address has a separate purpose and is the address you’ll use for contracts and taxes, amongst other things.
 If you want an address you can list as your mailing address and share with others, you need a mail forwarding service.
-Any mail that’s not a lawsuit or something similar that’s accidentally sent to your registered agent (assuming you haven’t bought mail forwarding services from the registered agent) will be returned to sender.
+Any mail that’s not a lawsuit or something similar that’s accidentally sent to your registered agent (assuming you haven’t bought mail forwarding services from the registered agent) will be returned to the sender.

 Who Should Be The Registered Agent?

-There are two commonly used options when selecting a registered agent: (1) a registered agent service whose single job is to be a registered agent, or (2) an individual, such as the founder, their lawyer, or an employee, provided that this person's address is in the state where the company is incorporated.
+There are two commonly used options when selecting a registered agent: (1) a service whose single job is to be a registered agent, or (2) an individual, such as the founder, their lawyer, or an employee, provided that this person's address is in the state where the company is incorporated.

 Why Is It Important?